elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Notes:

-Now that we have our mapping created let’s go ahead and insert a movie
+Now that we have our mapping created let's go ahead and insert a movie

 ---